allianceauth/allianceauth/README.md

 [Production Setup Guide] (http://r4stl1n.github.io/allianceauth/fullsetup.html)

+Special Thanks:

+    Thanking nikdoof because without his old auth implementation this project wouldn't be as far as it is now.

 Note:

     Please keep your admin account and normal accounts separate.
 If you are the admin only use